 Exploring emotional diversity at AYUDH Europe’s 2019 Youth Summit

 Swami Amritaswarupananda Puri, Vice-Chairman of Mata Amritanandamayi Math, gave the keynote address at AYUDH Europe’s 2019 Youth Summit.
-AYUDH is Embracing the World’s youth wing, and in Brombachtal, Germany, more than 400 people of 27 nationalities explored the theme of “Celebrating Diversity”.
+AYUDH is Embracing the World’s youth wing.
+In Brombachtal, Germany, more than 400 people of 27 nationalities attended Swamiji's talk, which took place in the framework of the summit's overall theme of “Celebrating Diversity”.

 The week-long gathering focused on finding unity in diversity and fostering fundamental human values such as solidarity and active civic engagement for inclusive societies.
 In his speech, Swamiji emphasized the need for people to be open to “emotional diversity” across its entire spectrum.